BenEli1/WhatsappWebReplica/README.md

 In the project directory, you can run:
 ### `npm start` in order to run the project.

-we used react - router library.
+We used react - router library.

-username - Sahar , password-SR123456 - this is where you will see the chat with 5 users including hard-coded chats.
+Username - Sahar , password-SR123456 - this is where you will see the chat with 5 users including hard-coded chats.
 (you can try adding contact - Beneli)